 Are Dry Change Air Conditioning Unit legal to install?

-Major manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Major manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

 How expensive will R-22 get in the next few years?

-It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
 As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
-Until then, indications are that there will likely be sufficient supply to meet the current demand.
+Until that time however, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact Sunbeam Service Experts Heating & Air Conditioning for clarification.
+If you have more questions about refrigerant, we encourage you to contact Sunbeam Service Experts for clarification.